wilbowma/mttex/README.md

 # SeCCTex
 Welcome to the Secure and Correct Compilers Tex package.

+This package provides numerous macros and combinators for formatting multi-language meta-theory.
+I use "combinator" to mean a macro that takes macros as inputs and defines new macros, or a macro that can be partially applied to produce a new macro.
+This README provides sections describing various aspects of the package.

+## Required Packages
 This package includes several packages not available on CTAN, and requires several that are on CTAN.